MarcAntoineRaymond/GomenHashai/README.md

 Includes webhook deployment, certificates (with cert-manager), and RBAC.

 The provided Helm chart follows Kubernetes security best practices out of the box.

-### 📰 Logging

-Follow exactly what resources gets denied, deleted or modified in the logs:

-Messages using `[🍣GomenHashai!]` and `❌` indicates a pod was denied and message `[🍣GomenHashai] integrity verified` indicates the pod will be authorized.

-Messages using `[🐾IntegrityPatrol]` are informative.

 ### 🐳 Registry Modification